 *This piece originally appeared on the Campaign Legal Center’s blog.

-by Molly Danahy, Partner Legal Fellow at the Campaign Legal Center
+by Noah B. Lindell, Legal Fellow, Campaign Legal Center